25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

   - one parameterless constructor
   - one that sets the message property
   - one that sets both the Message and InnerException properties
-  - one constructor that is used to serialize the exception.
+  - one constructor that is used to serialize the exception

-- New exception classes should be serializable.
+- New exception classes should be serializable

 ```csharp
 [Serializable]